Suor/django-cacheops/README.rst

 5. If you filter queryset on many different or complex conditions cache could degrade performance (comparing to uncached db calls) in consequence of frequent cache misses.
 Disable cache in such cases entirely or on some heuristics which detect if this request would be probably hit.
 E.g. enable cache if only some primary fields are used in filter.

 Caching querysets with large amount of filters also slows down all subsequent invalidation on that model.
 You can disable caching if more than some amount of fields is used in filter simultaneously.

 Writing a test
 --------------

-Writing a test for an issue you are experiencing can speed up its resolution a lot.
+Writing a test for an issue you are experiencing can greatly speed up its resolution.
-Here is how you do that.
-I suppose you have some application code causing it.
+Here is how you do that:

 1. Make a fork.
 2. Install all from ``requirements-test.txt``.